websmyths/pleasant-thyme/src/pages/shizzle.md

     title: Why Handshake Domains?
     grid_items:
       - type: grid_item
-        title: Handshake domains can be anything.
+        title: Handshake domains can be almost anything.
 Even emojis.
         content: "You are not limited to the Top-Level Domains like .com, .net, .org, from ICANN.
 There are roughly 1600 TDLs available from ICANN at the time of this writing.
 A Handshake TLD can be almost anything you can imagine, including emojis and international symbols, such as Chinese, Japanese, Korean, and Arabic characters.
 Your domain name could be yourname.johnson, yourname.\U0001F497/, or yourname./余.\n"
       - type: grid_item
         title: Handshake domains are secured by the blockchain.